kasiaphilly/frontend-nanodegree-arcade-game/README.md

 # ARCADE GAME #

-This is a classic arcade game developed from the starter kit provided by [Udacity] within the Front-End Web Development Nano-degree program.
+This is a classic arcade game developed from the starter kit with the game engine provided by Udacity within the Front-End Web Development Nano-degree program.

 ## Installation ##
 1. download the repository to your computer